PatrickkikALT/ChuniVR/README.md

 - Open the Unity game <br>
 - play game

+## Hand tracking
+Hand tracking is possible but quite scuffed, if you want to try it you will have to clone the repo and build the hand tracking scene.
+You are currently not able to rotate or move in this scene, so you will have to either use OVR advanced settings or room view reset.

 ## Known issues
 Sometimes game screen just turns white for no reason